Answers to all your frequently asked questions

-Please call the dedicated test result phone line and leave a message seven to ten days after your test.
-A nurse will call you back that day.
-You can speak with one of our reception team.
+Please call the dedicated test result phone line and leave a message seven to ten days after your tests.
+A nurse will call you back within the next working day.
+You can also speak with one of our reception team.
 Sometimes the doctor may wish to discuss the result with you.
-In this instance the nurse will arrange an apppointment time for you.
+In this instance the nurse will arrange an appointment time for you.

 Will my doctor talk about me and my medical information to anyone else (family, ACC, insurance company)?

 The medical practice staff and doctors are governed by the Health Information and Privacy Code.

 The code requires us to verify that we have a signed approval by you to release information prior to releasing it to another person or provider.

 When you sign your ACC or Insurance form, check whether the form gives the party persmission to request additional information to that disclosed on the orginal form from your medical practice.